10 Common Mistakes Au Pairs Can Make — and How to Avoid Them

 Consideration for others

-Tasks like unloading the dishwasher, cleaning up after yourself, and helping keep shared spaces tidy should still happen even when you are off duty.
+Tasks like cleaning up after yourself, putting away items you have used, keeping your room and bathroom tidy, and helping keep shared spaces pleasant should still happen even when you are off duty.

 8. Being Disorganized